2017 Swedish Men's Handball Championship final

 The 2017 Swedish Men's Handball Championship final (SM-finalen i handboll för herrar 2017) was a handball match that took place at Malmö Arena in Malmö on 27 May 2017 to decide the winner of the 2016–17 Handbollsligan.
 The match was contested by IFK Kristianstad and Alingsås HK.
 Kristianstad won the match by 31–25 to win their third consecutive Swedish title.

 Background

 Kristianstad entered the match as two-time defending champions, having won the titles in 2015 and 2016.
 Kristianstad had won the regular season, whereas Alingsås had finished fifth.
 Both regular season matches between the teams had finished with home wins, with Alingsås winning by 30–24 and Kristianstad by 25–16.
-The teams hade previously faced each other in the quarter-finals in 2012 and 2013 and in the final in 2015 and 2016, with Kristianstad winning each time.
+The teams had previously faced each other in the quarter-finals in 2012 and 2013 and in the final in 2015 and 2016, with Kristianstad winning each time.
 It was the fifth time that Malmö Arena hosted the final, following 2010, 2012, 2014 and 2016.